 How Captain America Boat Rentals keeps your yacht sanitized, so you stay safe

-With our yacht rentals in Newport Beach, we follow a strict set of guidelines to make sure you have the most fun in the safest way.
+With Long Beach rent a boat, we follow a strict set of guidelines to make sure you have the most fun in the safest way.

 You have to wear a mask while you are booking onto your boat trip or getting ready to leave the dock.
 Once you are sailing, you are permitted to take your mask off.
 (No masks are provided onboard – so no mask, no cruise!)

 If you have hired a driver for your trip, they have to keep their mask on for the duration of your voyage.
 All our yachts are sanitized, and surfaces wiped down between charters with disinfectant and bleach.

 Our boats are deep cleaned once a week; this includes removing all seats, as well as spraying every nook and cranny inside and out.
 We say to you it’s so clean you can eat your breakfast off any surface on the boat!